Congratulations on your plastic surgery procedure!

 - Fifth week: Based on your surgeon’s advice, you may be able to ease back into an exercise regimen

 Cardio exercise is, of course, great to keep fat off and stay in shape.
-After the healing process is complete, running, cycling and aerobics combined with a healthy diet will ensure the results of your Liposuction last.
+After the healing process is complete, running, cycling, and aerobics combined with a healthy diet will ensure the results of your Liposuction or LipoMelt procedure last.
 In addition to the standard exercises, a few specific ones are outlined below:

-- Plank: this exercise has become a staple for just about anybody interested in fitness from entry level athletes to Olympic gold medalists.
-The concept is easy, doing it is hard.
-Get into push-up position but on arms bent at a 90 degree angle so you’re resting on your forearms and your toes.
+- Plank: this exercise has become a staple for just about anybody interested in fitness, from entry-level athletes to Olympic gold medalists.
+The concept is easy.
+Doing it is hard.
+Get into a push-up position, but on arms bent at a 90-degree angle, so you’re resting on your forearms and your toes.
 Your back should remain straight throughout.
 Squeeze your core muscles while you stay in the “up” position as long as you can.
-Keep a timer handy and keep track of how long you can hold a solid position before your back or your butt starts lowering or raising.
-Once you start wiggling or raising/lowering your butt to keep the position, you’ve lost the plank so stop, rest, and do it again.
+Keep a timer handy and keep track of how long you can hold a solid position before your back or butt starts lowering or raising.
+Once you start wiggling or raising/lowering your butt to keep the position, you’ve lost the plank, so stop, rest, and do it again.
 Shoot for 3-5 planks each workout and see how long you can hold each.
 Compare against past efforts to chart your progress.

-- Medicine Ball Twist: This is a great exercise to work those side muscles and areas that are often neglected by other exercises.
-Simply sit on a flat surface (your couch works fine) and extend a medicine ball straight out in front of you.
+- Medicine Ball Twist: This is a great exercise to work those side muscles and areas that other exercises often neglect.
+Sit on a flat surface (your couch works fine) and extend a medicine ball straight out in front of you.
 Keeping your arms straight, twist your torso around as far as you can go to the right, then back as far as you can to the left.
 Do this slowly and keep it under control.
 You can shoot for 8-12 repetitions and a comfortable number of sets.
 As this becomes easier, you can either increase the sets/repetitions or use a heavier medicine ball.

 A great site for additional exercises such as this is www.livestrong.com

 It’s important to remember that a Tummy Tuck is an invasive surgery.
-Your skin has been cut, your muscles have been cut and there’s a lot that needs to heal.
-With this mind, you definitely do not want to undergo strenuous activity until you’re ready.
-Doing so can result in complications and a breakdown in your healing process.
-Extreme cases can result in unsatisfactory results of the Tummy Tuck altogether so it’s critical that diet and exercise following a Tummy Tuck is given strong consideration.
+Your skin has been cut, your muscles have been cut, and there’s a lot that needs to heal.

 - Below is a single outline of what you can expect.
 Again, your surgeon will have a more definite plan and timelines for you.

 - Stand Up / Sit Down: Sounds simple, and it is, but it’s an effective means of working your weakened muscles in a way that your body is used to, thereby stimulating healing and avoiding injury.
-To do this, well, you’ll sit on a flat surface and simply stand up, then sit down.
-Do this 8-12 times or until you start to feel tire.
-Don’t overdue it.
+To do this, well, you’ll sit on a flat surface and stand up, then sit down.
+Do this 8-12 times or until you start to feel tired.
+Please don’t overdo it.
 If you feel shaky or unsure, either stop or slow down.
 It’s not a terrible idea to have somebody there with you while you do this.

 - About four weeks after your procedure, you may be able to start with very light cardiovascular exercises.
-Low or no impact exercises such as cycling, elliptical, treadmill and brisk walking is recommended at this point.
+Low or no impact exercises such as cycling, elliptical, treadmill, and brisk walking are recommended.

 - Resume your regular exercise program when you’ve received clearance from your physician.
 Keep in mind that this may take several months.

-Week 3-4: Based on your surgeon’s advice, low impact cardio maybe be acceptable here.
-Very slow running at about 50% effort (no sprinting!), elliptical without using your arms and exercise bikes are good choices during this time.
+- Week 3-4: Based on your surgeon’s advice, low impact cardio maybe is acceptable here.
+Very slow running at about 50% effort (no sprinting!), elliptical without using your arms, and exercise bikes are good choices during this time.
 Your surgeon may give you the thumbs up to do some leg work, although it will probably be isolated leg extension/contraction type exercises.
 You won’t be ready for squats just yet.
-Additionally, isolated upper body work may be done such as isolated biceps and triceps exercises.
+Additionally, isolated upper bodywork may be done, such as isolated biceps and triceps exercises.